 Maremma is maquis shrubland, cultivated hills, and dense woods, but also crystalline sea, long beaches, and impervious rocks.
 So let’s get on our bike and ride along what is a section of the Euro 7 route.
 The starting point is Follonica, a renowned summer destination.
 We cycle along its coast to Puntone where we continue inland arriving at Castiglione Della Pescaia, a characteristic seaside village perched on a promontory.
 After crossing the bridge over the Bruna river, we reach the coastal pine forest of Tombolo where the cycle path that leads to Marina di Grosseto begins.
 From here we go back inland, up to the intersection with the S.P.
 158 where we take the cycle path that leads us to the center of Grosseto.

 From here we proceed in a southerly direction, parallel to the railway.
 Once out of the town, we take the S.P.
 154 “Spadino” arriving on the bridge that crosses the Ombrone river.
 Then we follow the signs first for Istia d’Ombrone and then for Pratini.
 After an underpass begins the Strada Comunale della Grancia which crosses a beautiful stretch of countryside with rural houses.
 After just over three kilometers the road joins the S.P.
 16 of Montiano.
 We bike among the beautiful hills of the hinterland, approaching the village of Montiano; then we arrive in Magliano in Toscana.
 At this point we have two options: proceed towards the Argentario or Capalbio.
-We choose the latter: this is where this amazing camping awaits us, directly by the sea.
+We choose the latter: this is where this amazing farmhouse awaits us, just 30 minutes from the sea.

 The itinerary is very long and therefore demanding.
 It is possible to divide its 94 kilometers into two days.